Iyewande/ALX-Week-2-Practice/README.md

 # ALX-Week-2-Practice
-The aim of this project is to integrate Git with GitHub
+The aim of this project is to learn how to integrate Git with GitHub